-The Stormwater Management Plan was prepared at the direction of the Planning Board to demonstrate that the proposed subdivision could be accomplished without impacts to the wetland buffer areas and water quality.
+The Stormwater Management Plan was prepared at the direction of the Planning Board and included in the DEIS to demonstrate that the proposed subdivision could be accomplished without impacts to the wetland buffer areas and water quality.
 A final Stormwater Management Plan will be required for each of the new lots as part of the Building Permit Application process.
 It is the Applicant's opinion that the two new lots can be developed in a manner that is fully compliant with the Stormwater Management regulations of the Village and the State.